The demand of vocational education and training

 - Technology, construction and transportation

 The main programme of the Danish VET is based on the alternating principle typically organized as 4-5 periods of school-based education and training at the workplace.
+The students must therefore have a training agreement with an approved company which offers training.
 The main programme typically takes 3 to 3½ years, but can be shorter or longer for certain programmes.
 Main programmes are offered at EQF level 3 (1,5 years), at EQF level 4 (3 years) and some programmes at EQF level 5 ( 5 years).

 VET-programmes are normally completed with a journeyman’s test or a similar examination testing vocational knowledge, skills and competences.